5 Amazing Experiences Close to Orlando

 By Lauren Tjaden

-Within an hour from the City Beautiful, you’ll find not only some of the world’s most luscious beaches, but some must-do
+Within an hour of the City Beautiful, you’ll find not only some of the world’s most luscious beaches, but some must-do activities:

 The tiny town of Groveland, located west of Orlando, may not be renowned for its nightlife, fine dining, or high-end shopping.
 However, it does boast some of the finest hang gliding on the planet, at Quest Air Hang Gliding.
 A long time favorite training ground for elite members of the sport, it also offers tandem hang gliding – which means you can experience Florida’s soft thermals for yourself.

 You’ll be paired with an experienced instructor, and the flight can be as gentle as you like.
 This is me taking a young girl for a flight.
 Note the big wheels, which make landing and takeoff a non-event.

 A Turtle Walk is simple, perfect and unforgettable.
 Orlando is less than an hour from Brevard County, the largest sea turtle nesting area in the Western Hemisphere.
 Thanks to the Sea Turtle Preservation Society, during June and July of each year you can watch the magic unfold.

 You’ll soak up an educational presentation about sea turtles while volunteer teams scout the location of nesting Loggerheads.
 Then, under the cover of darkness, you’ll tiptoe out to the shore to observe a mother Loggerhead sea turtle laying her eggs.
 Call 321-676-1701 during May to make reservations.

 Let off Some Steam